9Studio-LLC/.github/profile/README.md

 ### What resources could we use?
 Is there anything else we need to know?
 XMan is the manual for X included in XTools.
 As per the games, their instructions are usually on their itch.io pages.

-Please note that most of 9Studio's software is licensed under [9License](https://missingstudios.blogspot.com/p/9license.html), specifically version 10.0.0.
+Please note that most of 9Studio's software is licensed under [9License](https://missingstudios.blogspot.com/p/9license.html), specifically versions 10.x.x.
 You should carefully read the license before doing things with our software other than just using it.
 # Thanks for reading this little introduction! :D